 WHO TO CONTACT:

 § Marcia McNeil ext.
 20 - Administrative Assistant -- Processing of Preliminary Applications and Preferences.
 Waiting List questions.

 § Jennifer Smith ext.
-24 -- Section 8 Housing Coordinator for tenants Pre-lease up Enrollments and Briefings, Incoming Voucher Portability
+24 -- – Section 8 Housing Coordinator for tenants with last name beginning with A – J

 § Julie Baldner ext.
 22 – Section 8 Housing Inspector.

 § Rochelle Meister ext.
-23 – Section 8 Housing Coordinator for tenants with last name beginning with A - K, Family Self Sufficiency Coordinator, Home Ownership Programs
+23 – Family Self Sufficiency Coordinator, Home Ownership Programs